 Anyone that knows me knows of my love and obsession with travel.
 It was not always there- I really, only started travelling and exploring a couple of years ago and originally when I started my blog it was only fashion and beauty focused.
 However, since my passion for travel has been growing over the last 2 years, my blog has started to reflect that.
 I document all of my travels on here through fun photo diaries, travel tips and outfits that I do.
-I love travelling so much and in the last 2 years, I have been lucky enough to visit Dubai, Paris, and the north of Italy (Verona, Venice and Milan to be exact), Croatia, Budapest, Spain, Mauritius, Zanzibar, Czech Republic, Reunion Island and Cyprus.
-You can find all of the content under the “Travel” bit at the top, and today together with Travel Start, I wanted to share my few tips for starting a travel blog!
+I love travelling so much and in the last 2 years, I have been lucky enough to visit Dubai, Paris, and the north of Italy (Verona, Venice and Milan to be exact), Croatia, Budapest, Spain, Mauritius, Zanzibar, Czech Republic, Reunion Island and Cyprus, and today together with Travel Start, I wanted to share my few tips for starting a travel blog!

 The internet is filled with great content everywhere, so what will set your travel posts apart?
 I like to think that my travel niche is combining the fashion part of my blog with the travel part.
 I love planning outfits to compliment the beautiful sights and I always make sure to do at least one fab, “planned” outfit when I travel.
 Committing to this niche also meant that I dragged this gorgeous Ted Baker dress with me in hand luggage and a duster bag all the way to Madrid, but how pretty does it look in the Crystal Palace?